mkorthof/wsbkp/README.md

 Run as root.
 No command line arguments should be needed, all options are set inside script.
 A log file will be created here: '/var/log/wsbkp.log'.

 The options listed under 'Usage' are meant in case if e.g. the drive fails to power off automatically after the backup is finished.
-If that happens, retry manually with `wsbpk -o`.
+If that happens, retry manually with `wsbkp.sh -o`.

 Another option is to do a one time backup of a different source directory than configured:

-`wsbkp /home/user/important /root/more_stuff`
+`wsbkp.sh /home/user/important /root/more_stuff`

 ### Restore